keskin-ugur/SQL-MusicDB-Project/README.md

 # SQL Music Service Analysis Project

-This repository contains a complete SQL project that models a music streaming service similar to Spotify.
+This repository contains a complete SQL project that models a music streaming service.
 The project demonstrates database design, ETL (Extract, Transform, Load) processes, and data analysis using SQL Server.

 A raw dataset of over 100,000 tracks from Kaggle was imported, cleaned, normalized into a relational database, and then analyzed.